-15. Culture and Leisure - Refurbishment of both the Dolphin Centre £5.000m, and Arts Centre £1.000m are underway.
-Furthermore over the next two years £1.360m will be spend through the Local Area Agreement.
-The capital funding will be divided between four elements: Pride and Street Champions, Young Caretakers, Parks for all and Area Based Community Engagement.
+Furthermore, £1.360m is being be spent through the Local Area Agreement.
+This capital funding will be divided between four elements: Pride and Street Champions, Young Caretakers, Parks for all and Area Based Community Engagement.
 These will include physical improvement to local communities and environmental projects.
 Details of these and other priorities for the Council's assets can be found in the Asset Management Plan.